-- For Peameal Bacon Eggs Benedict: Omit the Montreal smoked meat and substitute 4 slices of cooked peameal bacon and top each English muffin half.
+- For Peameal Bacon Eggs Benedict: Omit the Montreal smoked meat and substitute 4 or 8 slices of cooked peameal bacon and lay 1 or 2 slices on top of each English muffin half.
 Top with a poached egg.
 Whisk in 1 teaspoon (5 mL) of Dijon mustard into the hollandaise sauce to serve.

 - It’s not as Canadian but you can substitute corned beef or pastrami for the smoked meat.